NCBI-Hackathons/Pipeline-for-Design-of-Patient-Specific-Disease-Progression-Phenotypes/README.md

 	- Give info for the accepted format/data structure (this includes PCs if available)
 2. Covariate file list
 	- Format required: one covariate name per line in a .txt file

+### Data Format
+1. Phenotype file
+2. Covariate list
+	- Text file with one covariate per row for every covariate you want to include in the modeling

 ## Output
 ### Data Output